McLean Hospital 115 Mill Street Belmont, MA 02478

-If you have been involuntarily hospitalized under Section 12(b), the hospital is required upon your request to contact the Committee for Public Counsel and a lawyer will be appointed to meet with you.
+If you have been involuntarily hospitalized under Section 12(b), the hospital is required upon your request to contact the Committee for Public Counsel Services, and a lawyer will be appointed to meet with you.

 If you have been involuntarily hospitalized under Section 12(b) and have reason to believe that the admission is the result of an abuse or misuse of the Section 12(b) admission process, you may request that an emergency hearing be held within 24 hours.
 The hospital will provide you or your attorney with a form to make this request.

 If the hospital petitions the court for your commitment, you may be required to stay at the hospital until a judge makes a decision to commit or discharge you.
 The court will appoint a lawyer for you.

 If the judge has ordered you to be involuntarily committed, and you believe you should no longer be hospitalized, you have the right to appeal the commitment.
 To ask questions about your legal status at the hospital, contact McLean’s civil rights officer in Belmont at 617.855.3406 or in Middleborough at 774.419.1015.
 Additionally, you may contact a legal advocate or your attorney as discussed at the end of this guide.